popey/popey.com-blog/content/post/2023/09/there-is-still-no-linux-app-store.md

 ### Snapcraft

 With [Snapcraft](https://snapcraft.io/) and [Flathub](https://flathub.org/) the package maintenance and publishing process has been smoothed tremendously.
-But neither (that I'm aware) of them has the ability to do In App Purchase (like Steve has at the top of this thread), or pre-purchase of published applications.
+But as far as I am aware, neither of them has the ability to do IAP (In App Purchase), like Steve has at the top of this blog, or paid purchase of published applications.

 The snap packaging format 'evolved' from click packages in the Ubuntu Phone project.
 Unfortunately the payment system used by the Click Store was not brought across to the Snap Store.
 Snap does have *some* of the features needed (run `snap buy` for example).
 But the whole end-to-end process isn't there (yet).

 The Flathub developers have [had](https://discourse.flathub.org/t/seeking-contractors-for-work-on-flathub-project/1889) [plans](https://discourse.flathub.org/t/flathub-in-2023/3808) for delivering paid applications in 2023.
+Perhaps they'll beat snapcraft to the punch by the end of this year?

 ## Not yet